 Another option is wigs, which are available on the NHS at a cost depending on the cause of your hair loss.

-Clinically proven medication Propecia is a popular choice to help combat male pattern baldness.
+Medication like Propecia is a popular choice to help combat male pattern baldness.
 This is the only treatment available on prescription in the UK and has been confirmed to be highly effective for over 99% of men.
 It also encourages new hair growth, with over two-thirds of men experiencing significant hair regrowth after taking the treatment.

-Herbal treatments and over-the-counter methods may not have a high effectiveness rate, especially in comparison to medically proven studies associated with Propecia, however, some find this option to be the most compatible for them.
+Herbal treatments and over-the-counter methods may not have a high effectiveness rate, especially in comparison to proven studies associated with Propecia, however, some find this option to be the most compatible for them.
 For example, shampoo made specifically for hair loss can be successful for men and women.
 As with all chronic conditions, surgery is always the last resort and should be deeply considered with your doctor.

 Whilst there is no cure for alopecia, hair loss is a long-lasting chronic condition linked to genetics, there are a number of options that can help you treat the various types to stop further hair loss from occurring and even encourage hair regrowth.

 Many turn to prescription medicines as these are proven to be effective for the vast majority of men, and there are other options to explore as well.